Simoparn/Robocorp_Certificate_Level_II_Assignment_Using_Python/README.txt

         Orders file: https://robotsparebinindustries.com/orders.csv

+ABOUT COMMITS
+    Commits are labeled starting from 9, because of faulty commit message from the previous repository.

-    POSSIBLE ISSUES WITH RPA LIBRARY
+ISSUES

-        If the Python interpreter can't resolve the RPA library in keywordsinpython.py, I recommend copying the library folder to the Lib\site-packages folder of your interpreter.
+    POSSIBLE ISSUES WITH RPA AND SELENIUMLIBRARY LIBRARIES If the Python interpreter can't resolve the RPA and SELENIUMLIBRARY library in keywordsinpython.py, I recommend copying the library folder to the Lib\site-packages folder of your interpreter and reloading.